Icon info

 • Includes final presentation and full handover of concepts

-Limited availability: we select only 1 company per year for the innovation sprint.
+Limited availability: we select only 1 company per academic year for the innovation sprint.

 Meet our Masters' students